PotatoMania/uconsole-cm3/README.md

 Raise issue if you have any problems.

+It's reported that CM4's WiFi won't work if using the kernel package in this repo.

 ## How to install ArchLinux on uConsole/CM3 from scratch

 Please read [the guide in doc(still draft)](doc/how-to-install-archlinux-from-scratch.md).